 Imagine going through a global health crisis without music there to soothe or heighten your emotions.
 It would suck, right?
 That’s why right now, if you can, you should put a few bucks in our local musicians’ pockets.
-Today, March 20, streaming-and-purchase platform Bandcamp is waiving its commission fee for sales on digital music, physical albums and merch.
+Following a first go on March 20, streaming-and-purchase platform Bandcamp is once again waiving its commission fees for sales on digital music, physical albums and merch on Friday, May 1.
 (The offer lasts the entire day but is in Pacific time.)

 Read on to see the 10 artists we’ve compiled, and consider checking in with your musician friends today — many of them have lost paid live gigs they rely on to get by.

-This “pop-punk-neo-jazz-fusion soul” band led by enigmatic frontman Taylor Cochrane is one of several Calgary acts who were meant to play Treefort Music Festival in Boise, Idaho, this month.
+This “pop-punk-neo-jazz-fusion soul” band led by enigmatic frontman Taylor Cochrane is one of several Calgary acts who were meant to play Treefort Music Festival in Boise, Idaho in March.
 Thankfully, Treefort has been rescheduled for September, but 36? was also forced to cancel tour dates scheduled around the festival’s original dates.

 The band’s most recent album, 2019’s Milk Mountain, is a confessional offering recorded at Banff Centre.
 Purchase it on Bandcamp via the band’s record label, File Under: Music.

 Art-pop singer-songwriter Laura Hickli had more than 60 international tour dates in the works before the COVID-19 epidemic threw them out the window.
-This was part of an effort to ramp up attention for a new single coming out in April and an album planned for after that, both of which were recorded during a residency at Banff Centre.
+This was part of an effort to ramp up attention for a new single called “Listen” that came out in April and an album planned for after that, both of which were recorded during a residency at Banff Centre.

 Edward Que, a.k.a. rapper Lyrique (pictured in main image), was supposed to perform his first-ever hometown show in Baguio City, Philippines, on March 28.
 Though he did make it from Calgary to Baguio before travel restrictions were imposed, public health concerns rightfully took precedent and the free show was cancelled.
 Que is now safely home in Calgary and hopes to reschedule some day soon.